Joseph-Rance/Computing-Soc-old/README.md

 Discord invite link:
 https://discord.gg/BaS7hn

-## Possible talks commming up
+## Possible things commming up

+ - the much anticipated game making competition.
+Info can be found on discord or emailed to anyone on the main email thread.

 If anyone wants a talk on something or would like to do a talk plz email me (Joseph Rance)

-Peter was going to do a talk on UNIX on Friday but that won't happen due to Covid-19 so whenever school starts again That might happen.

-Other things that may come in the future:
- - Isaac Holt coninuing his react tutorials
- - Xav about Unity
- - Possibly a talk from someone who Is not in the school

 ## WebGL/OpenGL presentation